isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 <p>When do the students sit for the GCE "O" Level HCL examination?</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>As an SAP and IP school, we have a specially designed RV Chinese Language
-programnd competencies so that they are well prepared to sit for the GCE O-Level Higher Chinese Language Examination in secondary 4.</p>
+<p>Students will sit for the GCE "O" Level HCL Examination in secondary 4.</p>
 </td>
 </tr>
 <tr>